pantheon-systems/documentation/source/content/guides/launch/04-domains.md

    <Alert title="Note" type="info">

    Sites associated with Diamond or Platinum workspaces have the option to skip this step.
+For details, [see this related FAQ](/guides/domains/custom-domains#can-i-opt-out-of-domain-verification).

   </Alert>